CodonoTeam/cryptocurrency-exchange-script/docs/oneinstack_setup/README.md

 *** Step 1
-First Upload your zip codono_unpack.zip to /opt folder of server You can use scp or upload using filezilla
+First Upload your zip backend.zip to /opt folder of server You can use scp or upload using filezilla
 *** Step 2
 Run following